submitanonymous6/gui-response/README.md

 - Response and finish times per interaction
 - Optional: annotated clips or logs per user interaction

+<p style="color:red;"><strong>Warning:</strong> The file <code>demo.mp4</code> is from a previous study and is provided for demonstration purposes only.
+All content in the video is anonymized and has no connection to the author personally.</p>

 ---

 ## 📊 Dataset Overview